IBMStreams/streamsx.documentation/docs/messaging/mq-create-objects-bindings-sample.md

 description:  Sample scripts for creating MQ objects and bindings.
 weight: 80
 published: true
+navlevel: 2
 ---

 ## Introduction
- Streams JMS toolkit provides operators for sending and receiving messages from WebSphere MQ.
+The Streams JMS toolkit provides operators for sending and receiving messages from WebSphere MQ.
 This article shows a simple sample for creating WebSphere MQ administered objects and generating bindings file.

 ## Skill Level
-Readers of this article is expected to have basic understanding WebSphere MQ.
+Readers of this article is expected to have a basic understanding of WebSphere MQ.

 ## Requirements
 - You must have already installed WebSphere MQ.
 A evaluation version of [WebSphere MQ](https://www-01.ibm.com/marketing/iwm/iwm/web/pick.do?pkgid=&S_SRCID=ESD-WSMQ-EVAL&source=ESD-WSMQ-EVAL&S_TACT=109J84RW&S_PKG=CR9H9ML&lang=en_US&lang=en_US) is available.